lyarenei/mausmakro/README.md

 There are four modes available, check, record, show-coords and interpret.
-An example for interpreting a macro can be `python -m mausmakro interpret -f foobar.mkr -m save_me` Which will interpret macro named `save_me` in file `foobar.mkr` in an infinite loop.
+An example for interpreting a macro can be `python -m mausmakro interpret foobar.mkr save_me` Which will interpret macro named `save_me` in file `foobar.mkr` in an infinite loop.
 To see other options, use `--help` parameter or check the [manual](doc/manual.md).